AylwinOn/AylwinOn/README.md

 ### Hi, I'm Pierre, a passionate last-year master student Artificial Intelligence at Maastricht University!
-Please have a look at the several projects I conducted
+Please have a look at the several projects I conducted:
+- Java
+- Python
+-
+-

 <!--
 **AylwinOn/AylwinOn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.